 What are the Qualifications for Becoming a PCA?

 While there are no specific educational requirements to become a PCA, the grand majority of PCAs do have a high school diploma when they begin training.
 Unlike many other job fields, PCAs complete much of their training on-site under the supervision of registered nurses or other experienced caregivers.

 Individuals who want more training have the option of participating in certification programs offered through the National Association for Home Care and Hospice.
 This voluntary certification program is a great way for PCAs to gain experience and expertise early in their careers.
 No matter what type of training they choose to undergo, all PCAs learn how to care for clients, administer medication and perform basic CPR/First Aid tasks.
 In order to confirm their knowledge and prove their competency, caregivers may be asked by their employer to study for and complete a competency evaluation.

-Even though becoming a PCA doesn’t require any formal education, that doesn’t mean it doesn’t require any training.
+Even though becoming a PCA requires no formal education, that does not mean it does not require any training.
 Because PCAs are asked so frequently to undertake potentially dangerous or physically stressful tasks, such as moving clients and dealing with mentally impaired individuals, they undergo extensive training before entering the job field.
-Again, the program offered through national Association for Home Care and hospice is an option, and most PCAs complete certification programs that require 40-75 hours of supervised, formal training.
+Again, the program offered through the National Association for Home Care and Hospice is an option, and most PCAs complete certification programs that require 40-75 hours of supervised, formal training.

 Job Requirements of a PCA

 A PCA’s job is varied and far-reaching, and as such PCAs need a variety of skills to be proficient.
 These skills are as follows: